hopsoft/grumpy_old_man/README.md

 I love several things about RSpec.

 * Its beautiful output from the test runner
-* Its declarative approach to writing tests

-  * Well at the the outer wrapper e.g. `describe Thing it 'should do stuff'`
+* Its declarative approach to writing tests... well at the the outer wrapper e.g. `describe Thing it 'should do stuff'`

-But...
 I lament the fact that the rest of RSpec is an over engineered solution to a simple problem.
 `assert true`

 ---